Grandparents

 These images will remain with me forever, becoming more precious as I grow older.

 As one of the younger generation, I feel that his is an example to follow.
-One could not do much better.

 But let us also feel a sense of joy, a sense of victory, even a sense of elation at the thought of a successful life.